Package 'geobounds'

 • tjDownloadURL: The static download link for the TopoJSON.

-• imagePreview: The static download link for the automatically rendered PNG of the layer.
+• imagePreview: The static download link for an automatically rendered PNG image of the layer.

 • simplifiedGeometryGeoJSON: The static download link for the simplified GeoJSON.